odra94/MacAdminStuff/Macadmin_Tools/README.md

 ## [FSMonitor](https://fsmonitor.com/)

-This little application lets you see any changes in the plists in your operating system.
+This little application lets you see any changes in your filesystem.
 If you are trying to figure out where a setting gets set in a plist you run this and make the change and it should show you where it happened.

 <p align="center">
   <img src="/Macadmin_Tools/tool_icons/FSMonitor/install.png" width="300;"/>